Eugene Cussons: Chimp Eden

-Cussons opened Chimp Eden in 2006 in collaboration with the Jane Goodall Institute (JGI) in South Africa, as the Managing Director of Chimp Eden and the Rescue Director of JGI South Africa.
-Cussons has focused Chimp Eden's efforts on rescuing chimpanzees from areas no one else is willing to venture, such as war-torn countries like Sudan and Angola.
-Personally rescuing the chimpanzees, Cussons brings them back to Chimp Eden, where he is caretaker.
+Cussons served as the managing director of Chimp Eden in South Africa, a chimpanzee sanctuary affiliated with the Jane Goodall Institute.
+He focused Chimp Eden's efforts on rescuing chimpanzees from areas into which no one else was willing to venture, such as war-torn countries like Sudan and Angola.
+Personally rescuing the chimpanzees, he brought them back to Chimp Eden.